mib-kamel/mongo-strict/README.md

                     name: 'mongo user',
                     country: 'mongolia'
                 });

+ insertedCV = await cvRepository.insertOne({
+                    user: insertedUser.id,
+                    cvName: 'User CV 1',
+                    currentPosition: 'Developer !'
+                });
 ```

 Just you can insert an Object contains the keys and the values.

+mongo-strict will validate the inserted data and check if any unique key is previously existing and check for the existence of the reference keys, in case of any any error it will throw an error.

 We doesn't fully support the mongoDB advanced insert operations.